 When asked to characterize their roles in the journalistic enterprise, 37% identified as correspondents, 22% as commentators, and 10% as presenters.
 The remainder used mixed definitions, indicating they held dual roles or could not differentiate between their roles.
-Most respondents (60%) were veteran media staff with over ten years of experience in the field, with 12% having over twenty years of experience.
-Approximately 25% had been active in journalism for five to ten years, while fewer than 5% had less than two years of experience.
+Most respondents (60%) were veteran media staff with over 10 years of experience in the field, with 12% having over 20 years of experience.
+Approximately 25% had been active in journalism for 5–10 years, while fewer than 5% had less than two years of experience.

-Respondents represented a range of news organizations and media types.
-There was no clear dominance of one specific coverage area among the survey participants, with representation from various areas such as domestic news and politics (11%), the economy (8%), and sports (7%).
+Respondents worked at a range of news organizations and media types.
+There was no clear predominant coverage area among them, with various areas such as domestic news and politics (11%), the economy (8%), and sports (7%) represented.

 Usage Patterns

-Of the respondents, 45% reported being active on Twitter for at least two years; 18% had been operating their Twitter accounts for one to two years, and only 3% joined the network in the three months following the survey.
-The survey findings show that Israeli news staff uses Twitter chiefly in a professional context: 64% of the respondents tweet only as part of their work as journalists, and 77% of their tweets are aimed at the public and fellow journalists.
-However, only 18% of the respondents tweet under their name on a Twitter account belonging to the news organization they work for.
+Of the respondents, 45% reported having been active on Twitter for at least two years, 18% for one to two years, and only 3% joined the network in the three months following the survey.
+The survey findings show that the Israeli news staff surveyed used Twitter chiefly in a professional context: 64% of the respondents tweeted only as part of their work as journalists, and 77% of their tweets were aimed at the public and fellow journalists.
+However, only 18% of the respondents tweeted under their name on a Twitter account belonging to the news organization they work for.
 Twitter as a Journalistic Work Tool

-In line with Weaver and Wilhoit’s (2016) study of American journalists, the current study found that Israeli journalists generally have a favorable impression of how Twitter influences their work.
-Most respondents evaluated Twitter positively (see Figure 1), and most considered Twitter "an excellent work tool" (75%), so much so that they "could not see how they could work without it at this point" (54%).
-On the other hand, only a small minority (5%) agreed with the statement, "Twitter annoys me."
-Six statements on a Likert scale were used to create a positive attitude index toward Twitter (Cronbach's alpha =.80).
+In line with Weaver and Wilhoit’s (2016) study of American journalists, the study found that the Israeli journalists surveyed generally had a favourable impression of how Twitter influences their work.
+Most respondents evaluated Twitter positively (see Figure 1), and most considered Twitter ‘an excellent work tool’ (75%), so much so that most ‘could not see how they could work without it at this point’ (54%).
+Only a small minority (5%) agreed with the statement: ‘Twitter annoys me.’
+Six statements on a Likert scale were used to create a positive attitude index toward Twitter (Cronbach’s alpha =.80).

 [Place Figure 1 here]

 Twitter’s presumed influence on the journalistic arena

-When asked to evaluate Twitter’s influence on their work (see Figure 2), half of the respondents stated that Twitter plays a vital role in determining the media’s agenda; only 7% perceived Twitter as irrelevant.
-Likewise, 51% said that the atmosphere on Twitter influences news staff, and 56% believed that Twitter is intended for, and directed at, the journalistic community.
-Six statements were used on a Likert scale to create an index of Twitter's likely influence (Cronbach's alpha =.75).
+When asked to evaluate Twitter’s influence on their work (see Figure 2), half of the respondents stated that Twitter played a vital role in determining the media’s agenda; only 7% perceived Twitter as irrelevant.
+Likewise, 51% said that the atmosphere on Twitter influences news staff, and 56% believed that Twitter is intended for and directed at the journalistic community.
+Six statements were used on a Likert scale to create an index of Twitter’s likely influence (Cronbach’s alpha =.75).